Waverley Artist Studios

 Dr Elizabeth Day is an artist, an educator, writer and curator.
 Her art has engaged the subject of the imposition of colonial rule on the landscape and its indigenous population, characterising Australia as a crime scene and positing care as a creative response.

-Most recently she exhibited her unravelled textile work, The Flow of Form: There’s a Reason Beyond a Reason, Beyond That There’s a Reason (1797 Parramatta Gaol), CarriageWorks, Redfern in The National 4 (2023).
-She is currently co-curating Dreams Nursed in Darkness with Claire Taylor to be exhibited at the Wollongong City Gallery beginning early September 2024.
+In 2023 she exhibited her unravelled textile work, The Flow of Form: There’s a Reason Beyond a Reason, Beyond That There’s a Reason (1797 Parramatta Gaol), CarriageWorks, Redfern in The National 4 .
+She co-curated Dreams Nursed in Darkness with Claire Taylor, which is currently being exhibited at the Wollongong City Gallery.
 For this they have been awarded an Australia Council Grant and a Create NSW.
 This exhibition includes Indigenous and refugee artists and asks questions about the prison as an archetype in post-colonial Australia.
 She recently published an article, ‘Animating Creative Projects in the Australian Anthropocene’ in Ethics, Care and Art edited by Jacqueline Millner and Gretchen Coombs (ROUTLEDGE).

 Day completed a DCA at Western Sydney University, her thesis entitled Discontinued Narratives of Migration (2013).
 She has exhibited widely in state and regional galleries and is co-curator of the Boom Gate Gallery, Long Bay Gaol, Sydney.